-The fall 2017 session of Family Gym was a great success!
-Families from neighborhoods across Boston came together and engaged in fun, physically active games.
+Family Gym is so much fun!
+Join together with families from neighborhoods across Boston for an engaging morning of fun, physically active games.
 We are looking forward to this session and hope to reach even more families.

 - BCYF Blackstone Community Center in the South End

-- BCYF Madison Park Community Center in Roxbury
+- BCYF Vine Street Community Center in Roxbury.

 - Children and adults move at their own pace in supervised activities.

 - We set up colorful play equipment to encourage individual, small, and large group play.

 - Families can jump rope, play on an obstacle course, do the limbo, or play parachute games or sports.

 - Drop-in, no pre-registration required.